|Board of Directors | Executive Officers | Committee Composition | Governance Guidelines | Global Standards of Business Conduct|

 The Nominating/Governance Committee reviews the qualifications of director candidates in light of criteria approved by the Board and existing business needs and recommends candidates to the Board for election by the Company's stockholders at the annual meeting.
 The Committee also considers nominations by Company stockholders that recommend candidates for election to the Board in compliance with the procedures set forth in the Company's proxy statement.

 Directors who change the nature of the job they held when elected to the Board shall promptly notify the Nominating/Governance Committee of the change.
 The director shall also offer to submit his or her resignation from the Board to the Chairperson of the Nominating/Governance Committee and the Corporate Secretary of the Company upon such job change.
-The Nominating/Governance Committee will review the continued appropriateness of Board membership under these circumstances and make a recommendation to the Board with respect to the offered resignation.
-The Board has the discretion to accept or reject such offer of resignation.
+The Nominating/Governance Committee will review the continued appropriateness of Board membership under these circumstances and make a recommendation to the Board with respect to the offer.
+The Board has the discretion to accept or reject such offer.

-8. Notice of a Director’s Decision to Resign, Retire or Refuse to Stand for Re-Election
+7. Notice of a Directors Decision to Resign, Retire or Refuse to Stand for Re-Election

 A director shall provide the Company with notice of his or her decision to resign, retire or refuse to stand for re-election by communicating such notice directly to the Chairperson of the Nominating/Governance Committee and the Corporate Secretary of the Company.